JackKerlin/cp1404practicals/prac_10/REFLECTION.md

 ## What would I change

-Maybe the code reviews could start a prac or two earlier in the course since I felt they were a useful part.
+I felt the content of the practicals was great at helping me internalise the learning material, so I wouldn't change anything there.
+Maybe starting the code reviews a prac or two earlier could be good, since I feel they pretty good at helping me learn.